 In person: Come to the Clerk of Courts Office and provide the receptionist with the case number of the file you are requesting.
 If you do not know your case number, there is a public access computer in our lobby for you to look it up.
 We must charge a $5 research fee if we look up the case number.
-Once the case number is provided we will pull the file and you will be able to review the file within our office.
-If you wish to make copies there is a public copier in the office which costs $0.25/page.
-If we make the copies, we must charge the required $1.25/page copy fee.
+If the case has been scanned the file can be viewed on the public access copier and documents purchased from the computer.
+The cost of printed documents is $1.25/page.
+If the record is NOT scanned we will pull the file and you will be able to view the file in our office.
+If you require copies, a clerk will make the copies for the amount provided by statute, $1.25/page.
 We can certify copies for $5/case number.

 By fax or mail: You may call our office and provide the case number and information you will need.
 If you do not provide your case number we must charge a $5 research fee.
 We can pull the file and tell you how many pages.
 We must charge $1.25/page and if you need certified copies there is a $5/case number fee.
 We can then fax to a number provided (Please note: certified copies can not be faxed) or send to you in the required self addressed stamped envelope.
-We require payment up front, prior to sending any information.
-If you have any questions please call the Clerk of Courts office at 715-839-4816.
+We require pre-payment, prior to sending any information.
+If you have any questions please call the Clerk of Courts office at 715-839-4816 option #6.